algolia/docsearch/docs/src/faq.md

 ## Why aren't my pages indexed?

 We are crawling your website according to your configuration.
-It might happen that some pages might be missing from the search.
-There is several possible reasons for that:
+It might happen that some pages are missing from the search.
+There are several possible reasons for that:

 - Makes sure you are not filtering on the search by wrongly using